-- Over 21,680 degrees awarded since 1965. - MCC offers associate of arts and associate of science degrees in over 40 disciplines.
+- MCC offers associate of arts and associate of science degrees in over 40 disciplines.
 Broad areas of study include: accounting, business, business office technology, computer information systems, computer science and technology, engineering science and industrial technology, general studies, health careers, hospitality management, human services, humanities and the liberal arts and sciences. - MCC also offers programs of a shorter duration in each of the areas listed above, resulting in the awarding of a certificate.
 The certificate programs range from 12 to 30 credits, and some may be completed in as little as one year. - Through its Continuing Education division, MCC also awards a wide variety of credit-free certificates.
-Examples include Certified Nurse-Aid, Complete Microsoft Office, Emergency Medical Technician, Oracles Database Administrator, Precision Machining, Principles and Practices of Real Estate, and many more.
+Examples include Certified Nurse-Aid, Complete Microsoft Office, Emergency Medical Technician, Oracle Database Administrator, Precision Machining, Principles and Practices of Real Estate, and many more.